Joe E. Brown: Hollywood's Nicest Guy

 Joe E. Brown

-Joe in Fiji.
+Joe E. Brown in Fiji.

 Joe became one of two civilians awarded the Bronze Star for his bravery and contributions to World War II.